Top 10 best large executive cars 2023

 The best large executive cars offer space, comfort, speed and cutting-edge tech to their buyers, a number of whom may well be company-car drivers.
 None of the models on this list cost less than £30,000 and quite a few are much more, especially once a few choice options have been added.
 That means you’ll either need deep pockets to buy one yourself or a very respectable company-car allowance.

-Relatively big petrol and diesel engines are often to be found under the bonnets of large executive cars but a number are now offered as plug-in hybrid and fully electric, in recognition of the fact that low CO2 emissions have a very positive effect on BiK tax liability for business users.
+Relatively big petrol and diesel engines used to be a mainstay of large executive cars but a number are now offered as plug-in hybrid and fully electric versions, reflecting the fact that low CO2 emissions have a very positive effect on BiK tax liability for business users.

 Low running costs need to be tempered with decent performance, as drivers of these cars often do big annual mileages, including motorway journeys.
 This poses a challenge for manufacturers, as heavy, powerful cars can be fuel-hungry.
 As a result, large executive cars are usually some of the first to benefit from the latest fuel-saving and power-boosting technologies.